HarbourMasters/Shipwright/BUILDING.md

 3) In a terminal run `python3 extract_assets.py` after placing one or more roms in the directory.
 4) In a terminal run `python3 extract_assets.py <path_to_rom>`

 If the script finds multiple roms the user is prompted which to use.
-Selection is done using the number keys and then pressing enter.
+Selection is done using the number keys and then pressing the carriage return key.